-The sense of humor, ingenuity, and drive possessed by everyone I’ve met is what motivates me as much today as it did in the beginning.
+The ingenuity, drive, and sense of humor possessed by everyone I’ve met is what motivates me as much today as it did in the beginning.

-I’m a co-founder of Appconomy, Inc., where I also serve as VP of marketing.
-I’m also an adjunct professor in the Digital MBA program for St. Edwards University.
+Currently, I’m in-charge of the Innovation programs for Greenlights and a co-founder of Appconomy, Inc. I’m also an adjunct professor in the Digital MBA program for St. Edwards University.

 In addition, I’m managing director for the private family investment group, BroadBrush Ventures, through which we primarily make and manage investments in unique social ventures, as well as perform strategic marketing and promotion projects for early stage tech products and services.

 Previously, I served for nearly a decade as an executive for nGenera Corporation (now Moxie Software), a venture-backed enterprise 2.0 software and services company, as director of information technology for Bridgepoint Consulting LLC, the top accounting and finance management consulting firm in Central Texas, and as president of Perceptive Sciences Corporation, a leading U/X design and research firm.